 The common cold is an infection in the area known as the upper respiratory tract, which includes both throat and nose.
 Colds are contagious, and most people will see symptoms within two or three days of exposure.
 As the infection affects the upper respiratory tract, typical ailments include a sore throat, coughing, runny nose, swollen nose, and sneezing.
 You may also experience chills, fever and sore muscles.

 While the common cold can make you feel absolutely miserable, it’s generally not dangerous.
 For most people, colds clear up in one to two weeks, though some symptoms, such as coughing or a runny nose, can last for up to a month.

 The best treatment for a cold is rest.
 You can alleviate symptoms with an over-the-counter medicine.
-You’re also advised to stay home and take time off from work or school.
-If you’re the type of person who finds it difficult to just sit and relax, consider purchasing a nighttime OTC; it contains an ingredient that will help you sleep.
+You also need to stay home and take time off from work or school.
+If you’re the type of person who finds it difficult to just sit and relax, consider purchasing a night time OTC; it contains an ingredient that will help you sleep.